cisco-open/flame/lib/python/examples/fwdllm/docs/dynamic_kc_design.md

 }
 ```

-With this, ends in `AVL_EVAL` state are eligible to receive `train` tasks.
-The `EligibleEndsBasedPolicy` (§9.4) will then correctly see a larger `n_eligible_train` pool and can scale C up accordingly — a natural interaction between the two new features.
+With this, ends in `AVL_EVAL` state are eligible to receive `train` tasks. `EligibleEndsBasedPolicy` will then correctly see a larger `n_eligible_train` pool and can scale C up accordingly — a natural interaction between the two new features.

 ### 6.6 Eligible Ends Count as a Policy Metric